 Working with a personal trainer is a great way to ensure that your fitness program will help you meet your goals.
 Personal trainers are experts in the field of exercise and can implement a program that fits your goals, keeps you safe, increases your confidence with exercise and helps you work out consistently.
 Want to meet with a personal trainer virtually, who can customize a plan just for YOU?
 Check out our Get Moving program.

+Before starting a program it is important to make sure your doctor is aware and approves!
 If your health goals are cardiovascular-oriented, then you should follow the FITTE programming model:

 - Frequency refers to how often one is able to exercise.
 For improved cardiovascular health, beginners should begin moving at least 1-3 days per week.
 Intermediate athletes should work out 3-5 days per week.